Dev Mode

 Option C: OW_DEV_KEY

-export OW_DEV_KEY=<your-dev-token>
+export OW_DEV_KEY='<your-dev-token>'

 OW_DEV_KEY is equivalent to OW_CLI_EMAIL:OW_CLI_API_KEY for dev mode verification.
 It uses Bearer authentication instead of Key.